adamdehaven/shared-ui-components/docs/creating-a-package.md

 ### `tsconfig.build.json`

-Each package MUST have a `tsconfig.build.json` file that extends the **package root** `tsconfig.json` in order to exclude files and types that should be omitted from the build artifact.
+Each package MUST have a `tsconfig.build.json` file that extends the local **package** `tsconfig.json` in order to exclude files and types that should be omitted from the build artifact.
 The minimum required `tsconfig.build.json` is generated when running the CLI.

 ## Include a `README.md` file